University Ranking Methodology

 6- Green Communities

-The sixth pillar, Green Communities, holds a substantial weight, constituting 16% of the total ranking evaluation.
+The sixth pillar of the University ranking methodology, Green Communities, holds a substantial weight, constituting 16% of the total ranking evaluation.
 This pillar is evaluated through 11 standards, each assigned a weight of 1 or 2, recording the varying significance of individual criteria.
 This pillar comprehensively evaluates the institution’s commitment to fostering sustainability and green transformation beyond its borders.
 It examines the institutions’ public engagement and outreach strategies and efforts, including research activities on national and international levels, community programs, awareness campaigns and digital engagement through its website and social media.
 The pillar also evaluates the institutions’ involvement in climate education initiatives, commitment to global environmental advocacy and local cultural initiatives with a final evaluation of its influence on nearby areas.

 Green CommunitiesWeight